1945 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction record data demonstrates the consistent premium performance of San Francisco-minted examples across various condition grades.
+Recent auction records illustrate the consistent premium performance of San Francisco examples across a wide range of condition grades.

 Market Activity: 1945-S Wheat Penny